RyanAllcock/CurvesSplines/README.md

 - remove whiteflash on first window frame; prevented on WIN32 by suppressing WM_ERASEBKGND message or setting hdr_background to NULL; how to suppress for SDL?
 	- https://stackoverflow.com/questions/10335488/white-flash-when-creating-an-opengl-render-context-on-windows
 	- https://stackoverflow.com/questions/12073721/what-is-the-correct-way-to-suppress-wm-erasebkgnd
-- data management &amp storage structure, for conducting atomic operations (e.g. add/remove points and curves whilst updating gpu data) in an enclosed/elegant fashion
+- data management & storage structure, for conducting atomic operations (e.g. add/remove points and curves whilst updating gpu data) in an enclosed/elegant fashion
-- smart shading template structures for point-/line-/vector- -renderers/-rendering, to reduce boilerplate renderer &amp gpu data code
+- smart shading template structures for point-/line-/vector- -renderers/-rendering, to reduce boilerplate renderer & gpu data code

 ### Optimise
 - eventually only compute the changed parts of data during input
 - pre-compute vectors for vector shader... worth having extra buffer for vector data?
 - limit update ranges for spline data by splitting curve vector into spline vector of curve vectors
-	- store data indices &amp update signals in separate vectors; use these to flag which curves to update data &amp buffers for after each input
+	- store data indices & update signals in separate vectors; use these to flag which curves to update data & buffers for after each input
-	- interchange curve &amp spline indices; curve indices are on same buffer, spline indices use
+	- interchange curve & spline indices; curve indices are on same buffer, spline indices use

 ### Optional
-- convert window position &amp motion to [-/+ xAspectRatio, -/+ yAspectRatio]; maybe automatically compute this change inside window by holding "viewport" as a member variable?
+- convert window position & motion to [-/+ xAspectRatio, -/+ yAspectRatio]; maybe automatically compute this change inside window by holding "viewport" as a member variable?